eccegordo/ember-coalmine-canary/README.md

 The sub projects here are very minimimalist that show the specific issue in context.

 I use this project to try out ideas and test the waters before upgrading ember in my regular projects.

+## List of projects

+#### inventory

+Very minimal example to test ember and ember data 10 update

+#### liquid-fire-modal-example

+Minimal example to test liquid fire modal behavior

+#### stressful

+A dummy example to stress test ember cli and try to reproduce `FSEventStreamStart` errors in Node and Ember CLI